- Sorry no more departures available. You could get in touch with us at email@example.com if you'd like to make a booking.

 Detailed Hampta Pass Trek Itinerary:

 We start the day with a gentle downhill walk alongside the river between the mountains.
 The Chatru road is at a distance of an hour from here.
 As we move closer to the way, the trek gets a little tricky.
 One will need to use the edges of the rocks, at times get down into river bed below to skip the rocky section.
 Remember we are still at a height with the road right across the Chandra River.
 We can witness two, and at times three glacier flow downs from the mountain on the side of the Chandra River.
-Choose the camping spot close to one of these streams that join the river.
-Cross these glacier streams and reach the camping spot.
+From Chatru if road and weather condition permit we head to the Chandratal and camp at suitable place according to the conditions.

 What is included in the tour